andrewcheryl/portfolio-Semantic-Search-Engine/README.md

  - Document term matrix  created when class instantiated.
  - Search_mywiki can then be re-run multiple times

- The document term matrix is created and kept in a sparse matrix, if takes about 5 seconds to train so it was not necessary to store as pickle and load when search engine iniated.
-This also ensures that the dtm reflects currently loaded pages.
+ The document term matrix is created and kept in a sparse matrix, if takes about 45 seconds to train when populated with the full 5800 pages but only needs to be trained once per 'search' session.